Top 5 Healthy Self-Catheterization Tips

 Try an intermittent catheter that is compact, discreet, and pre-lubricated with anti-bacterial silicone oil.

-A compact, pocket-sized catheter serves the same function as a regular catheter except it relieves you the anxiety of catheterizing in public.
+A compact, pocket-sized catheter serves the same function as a regular intermittent catheter except it relieves the anxiety of catheterizing in public.

 Check out CompactCath’s award-winning intermittent catheters

-*This article is not intended to substitute formal medical advise.
-Please consult your doctor on your individual health circumstance.
+*This article is not intended to substitute formal medical advice.
+Please consult your doctor on your individual health circumstances.